ClubInfoInsaT/application-amicale/doc/NOTIFICATIONS.md

 adb shell am start -W -n fr.amicaleinsat.application/.MainActivity -a android.intent.action.VIEW -d "campus-insat://notifications"
 ```

+### The notifications screen

+Fetches notification info from the Amicale API (not at time of writing).

 ## Debugging notifications on Android

 Access the shell of a connected device (physical or virtual) with `adb shell`